This is a preview of your story

 1. Team meetings: Discussing project updates or new initiatives with your team to ensure everyone is aligned and informed.

-2. Training and onboarding: Introducing new employees to company policies and procedures to ensure they are well-equipped to perform their roles.
+2. Training and onboarding: Introducing new employees to company policies and procedures through employee onboarding software to ensure they are well-equipped to perform their roles.

 3. Strategic planning: Outlining your company's strategic goals and plans to ensure all employees are working toward the same objectives.